NASA-PDS/naif-pds4-bundler/docs/source/22_pds4_spice_archive.rst

 The ``spice_kernels`` collection follows a particular directory structure and its products a particular file naming convention.
-The collection is composed by a series of directories that contain SPICE kernels of each kernel type.
+The collection is composed of a series of directories that contain SPICE kernels of each kernel type.
 Each SPICE kernel product has its PDS4 label.
-These labels have the same file name of the labeled SPICE kernel except for the extension that will be ``.xml``.
+These labels have the same file name of the labeled SPICE kernel except for the extension, which will be ``.xml``.

-Miscellaneous Collection
-^^^^^^^^^^^^^^^^^^^^^^^^

-The miscellaneous collection contains checksum products under the checksum directory.
-These checksum files provide a table of MD5 sums for all the files in the archive as of a particular archive version including checksums for all previous checksums files and their labels but excluding the checksum for the checksum file itself and its label.

-There should be a checksum product for each release of the archive.
-As any other archive product, the checksum product will have its label.
-These labels have the same file name except for the extension that will be ``.xml``.

-In addition, the miscellaneous collection might contain orbit number files (ORBNUM) under an orbnum directory with their corresponding ``.xml`` labels.

-Other types of files are currently not envisaged for the miscellaneous collection.

 Document Collection